 Hosted by AmericanTrails.org

-The Access Board has posted for 60 days of Public Review their Draft Final Outdoor Areas Accessibility Guidelines for developed areas such as campgrounds, picnic areas, etc and also for trails.
+The Access Board has posted for 60 days of Public Review their Draft Final Outdoor Areas Accessibility Guidelines (pdf 228 kb) for developed areas such as campgrounds, picnic areas, etc and also for trails.

 See Comments from other organizations and agencies on Access Board Draft Final Rule of Accessibility Guidelines

-The USDA Forest Service views most of the technical provisions in the Access Board’s Draft Final Accessibility Guidelines for Outdoor Developed Areas as appropriate.
+The USDA Forest Service views most of the technical provisions in the Access Board’s Draft Final Outdoor Areas Accessibility Guidelines (pdf 228 kb) as appropriate.
 However, the Forest Service has several remaining concerns related to the lack of guidance provided for Trails for the necessary decision making and reporting involved in the actual implementation of the guidelines on the ground.

 The proposed guidelines will determine how trails